iamzehan/think_bayes/README.md

 **Keywords:** _Empirical Distributions, Normal Distribution, Uniform Distribution, Probabilty Mass Function._
 ___

+## Chapter 4: Estimating Proportions
+The reader is posed with a problem titled: _The Euro Problem_ and the problem is tackled using:
+* Binomial Distribution,
+* Bayesian Estimation,
+* Triangle Prior and
+* The Binormial Likelihood Function
+In the meantime the `binom` class is used from the `scipy.stats` library.
+This Chapter doesn't entirely answer the _Euro Problem_ but it intends to introduce Binomial Distribution and two types of priors and states the the similiarities between the outcomes despite the difference between them.
+**Keywords:** _Binomial Distribution, Triangle Prior, Proportion.
 <i> P.S.
 The demonstrations here are for documentation & educational purposes only.
 The owner does not intend to infringe any copyrights.</i>